chromaui/chromatic-docs/src/content/account/faq.md

 <details>
 <summary>How is Chromatic different from visual testing tools like Applitools and Percy?</summary>

-Chromatic is a faster, simpler, and cost-effective alternative to Applitools or Percy that is built for UI components and component libraries.
+Chromatic is a faster, easier to use, and cost-effective alternative to Applitools or Percy that is built for UI components and component libraries.
 Our customers compare us favorably on developer experience and price.

 [Get a detailed breakdown »](https://www.chromatic.com/choose/visual-testing)